Context-tree weighting and Bayesian Context Trees: Asymptotic and non-asymptotic justifications: Main Results: Bounds and Asymptotics

 \begin{theorem} Under the assumptions of Theorem~\ref{thm:modelC}, the posterior distribution over models eventually concentrates on $T^*$.
 For any $\beta$,

 \end{theorem}

 Next we show that, as long as the true model belongs to $\clT(D)$, the posterior distribution on both the model and parameters eventually a.s.\ concentrates around the true underlying values $(\theta^*,T^*)$.
+The proof of Theorem~\ref{thm:consistency} uses Theorem~\ref{thm:modelC2}.

 \begin{theorem} Let $\{X_n\}$ be an ergodic variable-memory chain with minimal model $T^*\in\clT(D)$ and associated parameters $\theta^*=\{\theta^*_s;s\in T^*\}$; let $\beta$ be arbitrary.
 The posterior distribution $\pi(\theta,T|X_{-D+1}^n)$ asymptotically concentrates around the true model and parameters, i.e., \be\pi(\cdot|X_{-D+1}^n)\weakly \delta_{(\theta^*,T^*)}, \qquad\mbox{a.s., as }n\to\infty, \ee where $\weakly$ denotes weak convergence of probability measures, and $\delta_{(\theta^*,T^*)}$ is the unit mass at the point $(\theta^*,T^*)$. \end{theorem}